JamieBort/Learning-Directory/JavaScript/Frameworks/React/my-app/README-Addition.md

 This README file was created for my own notes.
-README.md was auto-generated when I ran the command `npx create-react-app my-app`.
+On account of the fact that the README.md file was auto-generated when I ran the command `npx create-react-app my-app`.
 This directory and tutorial were created in preparation for this `LearningDirectory/JavaScript/Frameworks/React/ReactTicTacToeTutorial` turoial.

+### Status
+I left off at the [Adding Time Travel](https://reactjs.org/tutorial/tutorial.html#adding-time-travel) section so that I could learn the fundamental comcepts from another tutorial before moving on with this one.

 ---
 The following is from https://reactjs.org/docs/create-a-new-react-app.html#create-react-app